davisking/dlib-models/README.md

    that the trained model therefore can't be used in a commerical product.
 So you should contact a lawyer or talk to Imperial College London to find out if it's OK for you to use this model in a commercial product.

+   Also note that this model file is designed for use with dlib's HOG face detector.
+That is, it expects the bounding boxes from the face detector to be aligned a certain way, the way dlib's HOG face detector does it.
+It won't work as well when used with a face detector that produces differently aligned boxes.